microsoft/ai4eutils/geospatial/README.md

 ## Satellite data terminology

 Here we define various terms we use internally to describe satellite data.
+Throughout, we use the term _imagery_ to mean both multispectral satellite/aerial imagery, and other types of raster based data sources (e.g. digital elevation maps, synthetic apeture radar data, gridded weather data, etc.) that may be consumed by a model or used as labels.

 ### Scenes